 - Family history is a definite risk factor.

 - Family history of glaucoma in a sibling is the greatest risk factor, followed by glaucoma in a parent.
-One survey found that the risk of having glaucoma is increased 3.7-fold for individuals who have siblings with POAG.

 - Increasing age